 Bing Crosby and The Andrew Sisters Don't Fence Me In

-were adapted from a text by a poet and engineer
+were adapted from a text by a poet and engineer with the Department

-first time America got introduced to the song was on
+America got introduced to the song was on Kate Smith's radio

 The Mills Brothers You Always Hurt The One You Love

 would become a standard to be recorded again and again over